roman-milk/roman-milk.github.io/the-reluctant-gift.md

  "Come, baby."

  The words opened the floodgates and her body was wracked in spasms as she experienced the most powerful orgasm of her young life.
 The invading fingers slipped away, and the devilish tongue receded, the small kisses showering her privates all that remained.
-Report_Story #2